Bobby Hunt (American football)

-Robert Kenneth Hunt (born August 15, 1940) is an American former professional football player who was a defensive back in the American Football League (AFL).
-He played as a quarterback and defensive back collegiately at Auburn University.
-He was drafted by the Dallas Texans of the AFL in 1962 and went on to play in the AFL for the Texans, Kansas City Chiefs, and the Cincinnati Bengals between 1962 and 1969.
-He was first-team All-AFL his rookie year with the Texans.
-Hunt had ten interceptions in 1966 and during his nine-year career he had forty-two, returning them for 755 yards and a touchdown.
-He was second-team All-AFL in 1964 & 1966, and was selected to play in the AFL All-Star game in 1964.
-He was an AFL Champion with the Chiefs in 1962 and in 1967 (1966 AFL season), when he played for them in the first AFL-NFL World Championship game.
-After his playing career he was an assistant coach with the Buffalo Bills for 2 seasons.
+Robert Kenneth Hunt (August 15, 1940 – July 2026) was an American professional football player who was a defensive back in the American Football League (AFL).
+He played college football as a quarterback and defensive back for the Auburn Tigers.
+He was selected by the Dallas Texans in the 1962 AFL draft and went on to play in the AFL for the Texans, Kansas City Chiefs, and the Cincinnati Bengals between 1962 and 1969.

+Hunt was first-team All-AFL his rookie year with the Texans.
+He had eight interceptions, setting a franchise rookie record for interceptions in a 14-game season.
+In 1964, he intercepted four passes in a single game against George Blanda and the Houston Oilers, returning one for a touchdown.
+He is tied for the NFL/AFL record for most interceptions in a game.
+Hunt had ten interceptions in 1966 and during his eight-year career he had 42, returning them for 755 yards and a touchdown.
+He was second-team All-AFL in 1964 and 1966, and was selected to play in the AFL All-Star game in 1964.
+He was an AFL Champion with the Texans and Chiefs in 1962 and in 1967 (1966 AFL season), when he played for them in the first AFL-NFL World Championship game.
+After his playing career he was an assistant coach with the Buffalo Bills for two seasons.
 Hunt is a member of the Alabama Sports Hall of Fame class of 2015.

+Early life

+Hunt was born in Lanett, Alabama, on August 15, 1940.
+He attended Lanett High School, where he played quarterback and defensive back on the school's football team.
+In 1957, the Montgomery Advertiser-Journal named the reportedly 6 ft 3 in 185 lb Hunt first-team All-State at quarterback as a senior.
+He also was the team's punter and returned punts for Lanett, including an 85-yard touchdown return in a mid-September 1957 game.

+Hunt helped lead his team to two undefeated seasons.
+He was also named to the All-Southern team.
+Hunt's high school football coach Mal Morgan worked with Hunt to develop a physical conditioning program to keep Hunt in prime physical condition during his high school years.

+As a senior in 1957–58, he led the school's basketball team, playing in the Class AA 4th District.
+He was named to the all-senior and all-tournament teams in basketball that season.